 Mystery is something that is difficult or impossible to explain or understand.
 Often when we are living in the holy tension of life, it is an invitation to embrace mystery rather than fight it.
 We will wrestle with how mystery invites and also shows us how we long for control.

 Where We’ll Travel

 We’ll start in London and visit sites like St. James Park and Westminster Abbey.

 While in Oxford we will look at the lives of The Inklings (CS Lewis, Tolkien…) and the beauty and challenge of community.
 Without the community of the Inklings we wouldn’t have Narnia or Lord of the Rings.
 We’ll be staying at Christ Church College, which is one of the 38 colleges that comprises Oxford University.

 It’s popular for being the place where Harry Potter was filmed.
 The dining hall (The Great Hall) in the movies was modeled after Christ Church’s dining hall.
 We will get to have our breakfasts in The Great Hall.
 I stayed here two years ago and just being on the grounds feels like you are a character in a novel.
 Which reminds me, Lewis Carroll also lived at Christ Church.
 History is all around you at Oxford.

 He stood staring into the wood for a minute, then said: ‘What is it about the English countryside — why is the beauty so much more than visual?
 Why does it touch one so?’

 We’ll also be traveling into the countryside to spend two days in the Cotswolds, which is known for its quaint cottages and beautiful scenery.

-We will arrive in London by Thursday September 9th and depart Friday September 17th.
+We will arrive in London by Thursday, September 22nd (take an overnight flight leaving Wednesday evening from America) and depart Friday, September 30th.
 Below is a sample schedule to give you an idea of what to expect and what’s included.